hyungmogu/udacity-microservice-helm-chart/README.md

 This project is done to better understand how kubernetes application manager `helm chart` works, and learn how to use it for [udacity-cloud-devops-project-5](https://github.com/hyungmogu/udacity-cloud-devops-project-5) github repository .
 There are a lot of parts like provisioning redis or postgresql where I feel more learning is required.
 I have implemented my solutions but I have questions if there are easier, or simpler approach.
 I hope that by the end of this project, I learn how to use helm and related tools that the work of provisioning my kubernetes cluster becomes easier.

-## Description

-The Coworking Space Service is a set of APIs that enables users to request one-time tokens and administrators to authorize access to a coworking space.
-This service follows a microservice pattern and the APIs are split into distinct services that can be deployed and managed independently of one another.

-For this project, you are a DevOps engineer who will be collaborating with a team that is building an API for business analysts.
-The API provides business analysts basic analytics data on user activity in the service.
-The application they provide you functions as expected locally and you are expected to help build a pipeline to deploy it in Kubernetes.

 ## Getting Started

 ### Dependencies